 Step 1: Deciding if Rhinoplasty is Right for You

 First things first, is rhinoplasty the right option for you?
-There are a few things to consider before you move forward.
+There are a few facts to consider before you move forward.

 Usually, surgery is only recommended to people who are in good health.
 If it’s been a while since you had a preventative care check-up or physical exam, now might be a good time to schedule one.
 During your physical and check-up, let your primary care physician know that you are considering rhinoplasty and ask them if they recommend any screenings or tests in particular.